dk1242/dk1242.github.io/_posts/2025-05-19-Rendering-1M-spheres-2.md

 }
 ```

-Now, we need to create a ShaderClass to handle vertex and fragment shader objects creation, their compilation and then shader program object creation and compilation.
-Also we need to handle the shader Activation.
+Now, we need to create a `Shader` class to handle vertex and fragment shader objects creation, their compilation, followed by creation and linking of the shader program object.
+We also need to handle shader activation.

 ```cpp

 std::string get_file_contents(const char* filename); // reads the file and returns its content in string